Las Vegas Adventure Guide

 The land is owned by the Bureau of Land Management (Government Agency) and is located outside of strict city limits.
 If you imagine a circle drawn as a boundary around where most people live around Vegas, then pick a highway north, west, south, or east, and start driving, you're bound to hit BLM land and are permitted to target shoot in some areas.

 There are rules, though, such as being 1,000 feet from roads and houses.
+Please do your research of the rules for shooting on BLM land.
 Boundaries of where you can shoot and not shoot are always changing and desert ranges can get shut down because people leave so much garbage behind, and destroy the landscape.
 If you visit a desert range please clean up after yourself.
 Bring trash bags.

 In addition to desert ranges, there are also many established indoor ranges and shooting experiences in the city such as Battlefield Vegas, Machine Guns Vegas, Strip Gun Club, or Bullets and Burgers.
 There's also paintballing at Combat Zone Paintball & the Zombie Apocalypse Experience.